Travel bans issued in reaction to Ebola

 What follows is a list of travel bans imposed by various countries:

 Zambia, Aug.
-9: Bans travellers from countries affected by the Ebola virus
+9: Bans travelers from countries affected by the Ebola virus

 South Africa, Aug.
-21: Restricts entry for non-citizens travelling from Guinea, Liberia or Sierra Leone; restrictions could be waived for "absolutely essential travel."
+21: Restricts entry for non-citizens traveling from Guinea, Liberia or Sierra Leone; restrictions could be waived for "absolutely essential travel."

 Gabon, Aug.
-22: Restricting issuance of entry visas to travellers from Guinea, Liberia, Sierra Leone and Nigeria on case-by-case basis.
+22: Restricting issuance of entry visas to travelers from Guinea, Liberia, Sierra Leone and Nigeria on case-by-case basis.

 Rwanda, Aug.
-22: Bans travellers who have visited Guinea, Liberia, or Sierra Leone in prior 22 days.
+22: Bans travelers who have visited Guinea, Liberia, or Sierra Leone in prior 22 days.

 Senegal, Aug.
 22: Bans flights to and from Guinea, Sierra Leone and Liberia.
 It also shut its southern land border with Guinea.